bazelbuild/bazel-blog/_posts/2019-09-19-ijwb-reverse-engineering-sync.md

 Using these settings, IntelliJ can recreate the active tabs, settings, recently used run configurations, and VCS tab states after restarting the IDE.

-### Is the .ijwb directory portable?
+## Portability of the `.ijwb` directory

-Not entirely.
+The `.ijwb` directory is not completely portable.
 Files like `.bazelproject` and `codeStyleConfig.xml` can be shared project-wide, but `workspace.xml` and `.workspace.iml` should be user specific.

 In general, extract `.bazelproject` file out of `.ijwb/` to version control it, and follow [JetBrains' recommendations ](https://intellij-support.jetbrains.com/hc/en-us/articles/206544839) on checking in specific files in the `.idea` directory.

-### Does the .ijwb directory contain all persistent state?
+## Plugin cache

-No. There are more plugin-specific state in the [IDE installation directory](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs).
+There are more plugin-specific cached state in the [IDE installation directory](https://intellij-support.jetbrains.com/hc/en-us/articles/206544519-Directories-used-by-the-IDE-to-store-settings-caches-plugins-and-logs).
 On macOS, this is the `~/Library/Caches/IdeaIC2019.2/blaze/projects` directory.